uchicago-cs/student-resource-guide/tutorials/linux-basics.rst

 will delete **all** of the files in your working directory!

-FYI, the text that follows a ``#`` on the linux command-line is assumed to be a comment and is ignored.
+FYI, the text that follows a ``#`` on the linux command-line is treated as a comment and is ignored.

 Exercises
 ^^^^^^^^^

 #.
 Navigate to your home directory.
-What do you see when you run ``ls tutorial*``?
-What about ``ls tutorial*/*.py``?
+What do you see when you run ``ls linux-tutorial*``?
+What about ``ls linux-tutorial*/*.py``?

 .. _tutorial-linux-basics-man-pages:

 Man Pages
 ---------

-A man page (short for manual page) documents or describes topics applicable to Linux programming.
-These topics include Linux programs, certain programming functions, standards, and conventions, and abstract concepts.
+A man page (short for manual page) documents or describes topics related to working with Linux.
+These topics include specific Linux programs, certain programming functions, standards, and conventions, and abstract concepts.

 To get the man page for a Linux command, you can type::